- Getting Started

 Screenshotbot can be configured to update build statuses on your GitLab Merge Requests.
 Users can accept or reject screenshot changes from the build link in GitLab, and the changes are immediately reflected in GitLab.

-First, you need to create a GitLab Personal Access Token for Screenshotbot.
 From your User Preferences, choose Access Tokens on the left.
 Give your token a name, and make sure it has access to api.

 When you click Create Personal Access Token, it will show you the personal access token for you to copy.
 Make sure the token does not expire.